Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Introduction

 The paper will be completed in the following manner.
 In Section 2, we will provide a concise introduction to the Konoplya-Zhidenko rotating non-Kerr black hole.
+Moreover, the geodesic motion behavior of photons in this spacetime was discussed.
 In Section 3, we study the shadow of the black hole, and analyzed the deviation from the circularity and the size of shadow.
 Also, the shadow angular diameter is obtained, and compared with that of M87* and SgrA*.
 In Section 4, we examine an optically and geometrically thin accretion disk situated on the equatorial plane of the black hole to derive its visually observed appearance.
+We primarily focus on the influence of variations in the deformation parameter, the observed inclination angle and the accretion flow behavior on the resulting observational characteristics.
 In Section 5, we meticulously scrutinize the impacts of parameters on the redshift factor and the appearance of the inner shadow.
 Finally, in Section 6, we give a brief conclusion and discussion.